-- King of Fighters Championship fights are contested between two teams consisting of three players each under the first-to-two format.
+- King of Fighters Championship fights are contested between two teams consisting of three players each under the first-to-three format.

 Bring your best to Filthy Casuals every week, for NP Championship fights at Fightline events will leave zero doubt who truly, is the best of the best.

 Fightline has seen some legendary matches over the years.
 Chunlisa vs. Quack.
 Dynavolta vs. Bafael.
 Psychoblue vs. Misshh Kitteh.
 It’s only a matter of time before another majestic showdown is etched into the mythos, and we want to be there to commemorate it.
-The winner of the chat-voted Fight of the Night will receive one of the following prizes:
+The winner of the chat-voted Fight of the Night between our singles championship matches will receive one of the following prizes: